SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 Some people qualify for both Medicare and Medicaid, and Medicaid may help pay for out-of-pocket costs not covered by Medicare.
 For CPAP equipment, Medicare coverage would typically apply first with Medicaid potentially providing additional coverage.

-You can purchase CPAP equipment without insurance, but you need a prescription from a doctor to obtain a CPAP device.
+You can purchase CPAP equipment without insurance, but you still need a prescription from a doctor to obtain a CPAP device.

 Some CPAP suppliers sell or rent CPAP machines directly to individuals with a prescription.
 If you don't have or use insurance, you'll have to pay full price to the supplier.